-Is digital literacy important?
-We live in an amazing time – anyone can create content.
-You can post videos on practically any platform just using your phone.
-You can even edit videos and pictures directly from your phone.
+We live in an amazing time – anyone can create content and share it for the world to see!
+You can post videos on practically any platform just using your phone and even edit that content directly from your phone.
 If your content goes viral, you’ll become a star.
 In fact, many kids want to be a social media “infuencer” when they grow up.

 Let’s work together!